SethBling/PBChance/README.md

 1. The calculation will perform in the background in an own thread.
 Even if the number of calculations is set to a high number, LiveSplit will not be stopped during the calculation.
 2. Autoupdate.
 The chance will be automatically updated if the chance drops during the run.
 3. Additional informations can be displayed continuously or periodically.
 4. Debug file.
 To retrace the calculation.
-This includes: Header data, Failed Runs, clipped segment, added times, count of times per segment, first generated route, results of successfully runs and 10 failures if possible, the results, the detailed segment times/chance of selection, the execution time and the number of possible combinations.
+This includes: Header data, Failed Runs, clipped segment, added times, count of times per segment, first generated route, results of first 10 successfully runs and 10 failures if possible, the results, the detailed segment times/chance of selection, the execution time and the number of possible combinations.
 5. Check for the latest version and download it.
 Directly in the settings window.

 ## Advanced Settings

 1. Consider at least # times per segment.
 This will fill up times, if there are not enough because of the Setting "Use the most recent [x] attempts."
-Valid values: 1-999 Suggestion: number of attempts doing in two weeks.
+Valid values: 1-999 Suggestion: about 1/3 of the number of attempts.
 Checkbox: Also include failed segments.
 It will consider all intervening failes.
 Otherwise, only the additional times are considered.
 The chance is lower when it's activated.
 2. Random sample survey # combinations.
 The number of calculations.
 A lower number will calculate faster, a higher number gives a more stable result.
 Valid values: 1-999,999 Suggestion: at least 100,000